merely-useful/py-rse/objectives/teams.md

--   Explain what an issue tracking tool does and what it should be used for.
--   Explain how to use labels on issues to manage work.
--   Describe the information a well-written issue should contain.
+-   Explain steps a project lead can take to be a good [ally][ally].
 -   Explain the purpose of a Code of Conduct and the essential features an effective one must have.
+-   Add a Code of Conduct to a project.
 -   Explain why adding licensing information to a repository is important.
 -   Explain differences in licensing and social expectations.
 -   Choose an appropriate license.
 -   Explain where and how to communicate licensing.
--   Explain steps a project lead can take to be a good ally.
+-   Explain what an [issue tracking system][issue_tracking_system] does and what it should be used for.
+-   Describe the information a well-written issue should contain.
+-   Explain how to use [labels][issue_label] on issues to manage work.
+-   Submit an issue on a project.
+-   Describe common approaches to prioritizing tasks.
+-   Describe some common-sense rules for running meetings.
+-   Add a CONTRIBUTING file to a project to explain how newcomers can contribute.
+-   Describe some approaches to dealing with conflicts between participants.